Childhood Obesity-Cha Ching, Cha Ching.

 The American Academy of Pediatrics’ recent statement about childhood obesity- "immediate, intensive obesity treatment to each patient as soon as they receive a diagnosis” does not make me feel any better, or that ohh, finally someone is caring or intervening.

 Hello, we’ve been here all along—the field of nutrition.
 In fact, we are as popular now as ever.
 I’ve counseled hundreds of kids and adults for over 35 years now—and yes, it does make a difference.
 But, it’s a family affair and must also include minimal processed food, (note, not necessarily fewer calories).
 I used to work with children both with and without the parent present.
 Back in the 90’s, while I was starting my own private practice, I worked part time for a company who was also the health insurance provider.
 Their insurance coverage had no limitations on nutrition visits.
 You read that correctly—it was limitless.
 For nearly ten years, I was able to develop some strong connections with families.
 Looking back it was of the more rewarding periods of my career—and while making less than most cashiers do today.
 I saw some families for years, some checking in every few months, while others every week.
 Since obesity and eating behaviors are multifactorial, there was no one size fits all, but I know when started early works.
 One of the most important aspects of early nutrition care is the mental empowerment it can provide.
-Obesity robs a child of their confidence and self-esteem.
-Teaching children the power of nutrients and that a healthy diet being a form of self love and self-sufficiency is priceless.
+Soft pedaling obesity in an effort to supposedly protect a child’s body image only robs them of their confidence and self-esteem.
+Teaching children the power of nutrients and that a healthy diet is a form of self love and self-sufficiency is priceless.
 Unfortunately, I hear lots of pessimism that nutrition education is not effective when it comes to childhood obesity.
 That could not be further from my own professional experience.

 So, maybe the American Academy of Pediatrics statement regarding immediate intervention should be reworded to state that every child and their family or guardian should have regular nutrition education from birth.
 Maybe workforce corporations need to chip in, maybe insurance coverage should be better, maybe the food supply and ingredients need to go back to the basics—you don’t think those extra processed ingredients have an effect on the gut microbiome and digestive health?
 Maybe children should be educated about the farming process and how food is cultivated and grown and how to prepare a healthy meal.
 Lots of maybes!